primait/event_sourcing.rs/README.md

 !Important: each `PgStore` is designed to be globally unique per Aggregate.
 If you require constructing it dynamically at runtime, remember to invoke `without_running_migrations` while building the store to avoid executing migrations.

-Note: In order to use a `PgStore` it's needed a fully implemented `Aggregate`.
+Note: In order to use a `PgStore` a fully implemented `Aggregate` is needed.

 ```rust
 use sqlx::{Pool, Postgres};